Actindo-AG/Documentation/Tradebyte/UserInterface/01_Connections.md

 - *Enable languages that exist in Tradebyte*
     - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") Language code
         Enable the toggles of the languages you want to manage in the *Actindo Core1 Platform*.
-All languages available in Tradebyte are displayed.
+For each language available in Tradebyte, a single toggle is displayed.

-- Default language
+- *Default language of Tradebyte (automatically set)*
+    - *Default language*
         The default language of Tradebyte is automatically set and cannot be edited.